LeonisX/yoda-stories-translation-tool/documents/france.md

 ![](images/zones/076fr.png) ![](images/zones/077fr.png)

 **Zones 472, 572**: Major fixes missing.
-It would be logical to assume that these bugs were discovered only in May 1997.
+It would be logical to assume that these bugs discovered only in May 1997.

 The differences in the structure of TGEN are large, but it seemed that not as much as with the German version.